Annual Living in Harmony witht the Sun event

 2nd annual SPF Luncheon

 The luncheon is an event to celebrate all our wonderful supporters of the Skin cancer Prevention Friends group (SPF) and offer the opportunity for people to hear more about what we do.
-This year, Dr. Sancy Leachman, MD, PhD was our guest speaker and presented on the War on Melanoma.
-Thank you to eveyone who attended this year's luncheon.
+In 2016, Dr. Sancy Leachman, MD, PhD was our guest speaker and presented on the War on Melanoma.
+Thank you to eveyone who attended luncheon.
 You made it a wonderful day!

 6th Annual Melanoma Walk